helix-editor/helix/book/src/guides/adding_languages.md

 ## Common Issues

-- If you get errors when building after switching branches, you may have to remove or update tree-sitter submodules.
-You can update submodules by running
+- If you get errors when building after switching branches, you may have to sync your grammars.
+You can sync grammars by running
     ```sh
-    git submodule sync; git submodule update --init
+    ./scripts/grammars sync
     ```
-- Make sure to not use the `--remote` flag.
-To remove submodules look inside the `.gitmodules` and remove directories that are not present inside of it.

-- If a parser is segfaulting or you want to remove the parser, make sure to remove the submodule *and* the compiled parser in `runtime/grammar/<name>.so`
+- If a parser is segfaulting or you want to remove the parser, make sure to remove the grammar repository *and* the compiled parser in `runtime/grammar/<name>.so`.
+You can remove the grammar repository by running
+    ```sh
+    ./scripts/grammars clean
+    ```
 - The indents query is `indents.toml`, *not* `indents.scm`.
 See [this](https://github.com/helix-editor/helix/issues/114) issue for more information.

 [treesitter-language-injection]: https://tree-sitter.github.io/tree-sitter/syntax-highlighting#language-injection